Musja private art museum opens in central Rome.

-Under the new name Musja (Museo Jacorossi), the museum will be dedicated to contemporary art and will host a trilogy of exhibitions curated by Danilo Eccher, known for curating several successful shows at Chiostro del Bramante.
+Under the new name Musja (Museo Jacorossi), the museum is dedicated to contemporary art and will host a trilogy of exhibitions curated by Danilo Eccher, the former MACRO director also known for curating several successful shows at Chiostro del Bramante.

-Located on Via dei Chiavari, between Largo Argentina and Campo de' Fiori, the museum will draw on Jacorossi's vast collection of prestigious Italian works from the early 20th century to today, enriched by the "most innovative contemporary trends of international panorama."
+Located on Via dei Chiavari, between Largo Argentina and Campo de' Fiori, the museum draws on Jacorossi's vast collection of prestigious Italian works from the early 20th century to today, enriched by the "most innovative contemporary trends of international panorama."

 The launch of Musja comes at an exciting time for the art scene in Rome, as entreprenuers and companies continue to open private museums and art centres in the capital.